Ramnarayanansankar/Cloud-Hands-On-Hadoop/README.md

 2. Reducer Logic: Using the output of Mapper logic we increase a variable sum value as we encounter same words and retun them. this way we will get a list of words and the number of times it occured in the input file as output.

+## Challenges I Faced
+I would say I was not having big challenges particular to the Hands-on because the Everything was installed in my system (Including the Amazon Corretto JDK and Maven).
+One small problem is the input.txt file was not reading when the hadoop system was running.
+So, the output was not printing.
+I was fixing it, by restarting the system.

+## Solutions for the Hands-On
+When the JDK and Maven is installed, We are going to run the commands which are there in the README.md file.
+The input.txt file which is present in the shared folder of the java project, we are going make the changes in the input.txt and get output for that.
+The output will be count of the text which is there in the input.txt file.
+All the steps are going to be documented in the README.md file.

 ## Setup and Execution

 ### 1. **Start the Hadoop Cluster**